 Credit: @mannixmarketing_lakegeorgechamber on Instagram

-Every winter, Lake George transforms into a glittering winter wonderland and the Lake George Winterfest is its crowning jewel.
+Every winter, Lake George transforms into a glittering winter wonderland and the Lake George Winter Carnival is its crowning jewel.
 Sit back and relax on a horse-drawn carriage ride (pictured) that takes you through snowy forests before landing at a secluded field to enjoy hot chocolate and s’mores over an open fire.
+Carnival activities include motorcycle and ATV races on the ice, a dog talent contest, polar plunge into the lake, chowder cook-off and on Saturday, end the night with a vibrant fireworks show over the lake.
 Head out to nearby West Mountain and get out on the snow with alpine and cross-country skiing, snowshoeing, or take a moving magic carpet ride uphill for snow tubing!
-Gaze up in awe at the award-winning frozen attraction, the Lake George Ice Castles, as you walk beneath archways of dangling icicles overhead, navigate your way through the maze, and for the more adventurous, crawl through tunnels, passageways, and slides.
+Or head to nearby Gore Mountain, home to the sixth-greatest vertical drop in the east and the most ski-able terrain in New York State.

-Skate the day away and enjoy incredible views of downtown Albany at the Empire State Plaza Ice Rink.
-Glide on over to Druthers Brewing Company to warm up with popular pub foods and beverages.
-Escape the cold and explore the latest interactive exhibitions about our planet and the stars at the Museum of Innovation and Science (miSci).
+Journey through over 45 Exhibits showcasing the wonders of our oceans, rivers, and local freshwater habitats at Via Aquarium.
+You can even hand-feed a stingray or slither into an interactive reptile show.
+Once you've worked up on appetite, head on over to Druthers Brewing Company to warm up with popular pub foods and beverages.
+Escape the cold and explore the latest interactive exhibitions about physics and engineering while playing a game of mini golf at the Museum of Innovation and Science (miSci).
 Learn about the cosmos in an immersive 30-foot dome at the museum’s Suits-Bueche Planetarium, an official NASA Space Place.

 Free Fishing and Resort Specials in Sullivan County (Catskills)